 - Early referral to the diabetes pregnancy team is important as soon as a pregnancy is confirmed.
 Women are offered one to two-weekly contact with the team during pregnancy and extra ultrasound scans to monitor the pregnancy

-Gestational diabetes (GDM).
-Gestational diabetes can develop in pregnancy at around 24 -28 weeks gestation and is diagnosed by a Glucose Tolerance Test (GTT) The Community Midwife screens for risk factors for GDM at booking.
-If you have had GDM in a previous pregnancy you will be offered a GTT at 14 -16 weeks gestation and if normal again at 24 -26 weeks.
+Gestational diabetes can develop in pregnancy at around 24 -28 weeks gestation and is diagnosed by a Glucose Tolerance Test (GTT) The Community Midwife screens for risk factors for GDM at booking and a GTT will be taken at 24-28 weeks.
+If you have had a previous bariatric surgery such as gastric bypass or sleeve, a home blood glucose monitoring will be offered at 24-28 weeks.
+If you have had a GDM in a previous pregnancy and/or take anti-psychotic drugs, you will be offered an immediate GTT and if normal again at 24 -28 weeks.

 The level of glucose in your blood before and after the GTT will show whether you have gestational diabetes or not.
 If your GTT result is abnormal you will be referred to the diabetes pregnancy team.
 The Diabetes Specialist Midwife will contact you to coordinate your care.